-County meals and rooms tax revenue data are considered one of the most important indicators for the tourism sector, as they provide the basis for estimating other tourism indicators such as traveler counts and spending.
-Counties that are visited by large numbers of tourists generate much of the revenue under New Hampshire's meals and room tax, which is collected from the patrons of hotels, restaurants, and car rental agencies.
-In particular, Rockingham and Strafford Counties, which include
+County meals and rooms tax revenue data are considered some of the most important indicators for the tourism sector, as they provide the basis for estimating other tourism indicators such as traveler counts and spending.
+Counties that are visited by large numbers of tourists generate much of the revenue under New Hampshire's meals and rooms tax, which is collected from the patrons of hotels, restaurants, and car rental agencies.
+In particular, Rockingham and Strafford Counties, which include 13 and four coastal zone municipalities respectively, continue to generate significant revenue for the state under the meals and rooms tax.
+As shown in Figure 11, Rockingham and Strafford counties contributed 37.5 percent of the total state meals and room tax revenue in fiscal year 2014, accounting for \$104.7 million.59 These data suggest that the coastal tourism economy in Rockingham County continues to be a valuable state asset.

 FIGURE 11.
 Percentage of state total meals and rooms tax generated by Rockingham and Strafford counties from 1991-2014.
+Source: NHOEP (2015).